Configuration

 -

-Note that in CloudHSM environments, a service proxy autonomously distributes new connections across the redundant HSMs within the cluster.
+In CloudHSM, the service proxy distributes new connections across the redundant HSMs within the cluster.

-Once a successful HSM connection is established, the process continues to reuse it, except in the following situations, which trigger a reassessment of the connection:
+Once a successful HSM connection is established, the process continues to reuse it.
+The following situations trigger a connection reassessment:

 - the current connection fails and a failover is required